mkarpiarz/cloud-native-docs/gpu-operator/gpu-sharing.rst

 for the ability to share a GPU by a larger number of users.
 Time-slicing also provides a way to provide shared access to a GPU for older generation GPUs that do not support MIG.
+However, you can combine MIG and time-slicing to provide shared access to MIG instances.

 Support Platforms and Resource Types